osrf/gazebo_tutorials/wide_angle_camera/tutorial.md

       <cutoff_angle>3.1415</cutoff_angle>
 ~~~

-Sets the resolution of the cubemap texture, the highter it is - the sharper is
+Set the resolution of the cubemap texture: the highter it is, the sharper is
 your image.

 ~~~